-All tenured and tenure-track professors may offer any 3000 or higher undergraduate course for Honors credit.
+All UGA tenured and tenure-track professors may offer any 3000 or higher undergraduate course for Honors credit.
 Tenured or tenure-track professors are assistant professors, associate professors, or professors.
-Upper-level courses taught by academic professionals, lecturers, or instructors may be offered for Honors credit if the application is signed by the head of the department in which the course is taught.
+Upper-level courses taught by academic professionals, lecturers, or instructors may be offered for Honors credit.

 The Morehead Honors College gives individual instructors the freedom to explore different opportunities and determine what is most fitting in each situation.
 To fulfill the Honors Option requirement, students can:

 - Be involved in a course-related research project

 - Have a more in-depth class experience study through additional readings and small assignments